AnthonySuper/noided-pathname/README.md

 ```

 When a URL is routed, each *capture* is parsed from peices of the URL, and stored in a `RouteParams` along with the matched route.
-A route params is defined as:
+A matched route is defined as:

 ```haskell
 data RouteMatch contained where